take-five/activerecord-hierarchical_query/README.md

 [![Dependency Status](https://gemnasium.com/take-five/activerecord-hierarchical_query.png)](https://gemnasium.com/take-five/activerecord-hierarchical_query)
 [![Gem Version](https://badge.fury.io/rb/activerecord-hierarchical_query.png)](http://badge.fury.io/rb/activerecord-hierarchical_query)

+## Rails 4 Only

+This is the README for the **Rails 4 version**.
+Support for Rails 4 is ending soon.
+Please upgrade to Rails 5 which is supported on the master branch.

+Be aware that this README and the gems dependencies for Rails 4 may be out of date.
+If you must use Rails 4 please monitor this branch's requirements for security releases.

+## Introduction

 Create hierarchical queries using simple DSL, recursively traverse trees using single SQL query.

 If a table contains hierarchical data, then you can select rows in hierarchical order using hierarchical query builder.